How to eat a gluten free vegan diet, healthfully

 Maybe you’ve heard that a gluten free vegan diet is better for your health.
 Or, that you can’t go plant-based because you have celiac disease.
-Well, this dietitian has all the tips, advice, and yes – gluten free vegan recipes – you need to decide if eating this way is right for you and how to thrive on a plant-based gluten free diet.
+Well, this gut health dietitian (who literally wrote an entire cookbook on gut health) has all the tips, advice, and yes, free gluten free vegan recipes, you need to help you decide if eating this way is right for you.
+As well as how to thrive on a plant-based, gluten free diet.

 Buuuuuuuut….making the choice to eat a plant-based or vegan diet is NOT restrictive.
 The world of plant-based foods is all about ABUNDANCE.
+(Just check out these high fiber plant foods for starters!)
 Particularly now, anything you love can be made out of plants.
 Anything from a burger to alfredo sauce — even a morning scramble — has a plant-based alternative.
 So it’s not so much a dietary restriction as a dietary swap.

 The story is the same for going gluten free.
 I’ve been in this game for a while, and let me tell you…eating gluten free in the 2000s was a VERY different experience than it is now.
 The availability of gluten free foods has literally exploded and there are SO many options out there that make gluten free eating very delicious and nutritious.

 - Do you really need to go gluten free?

 - Can a plant-based diet be gluten free?

 - Benefits and challenges of a gluten free vegan diet